Last Updated on August 20, 2022 by Andrew Pirie

 Indian Olympic running legend Milkha Singh — otherwise known as the Flying Sikh — gets the lavish biopic treatment in “Bhaag Milkha Bhaag,” a rousing and handsomely crafted sports drama that’s on sure footing when it sticks to the track.

-And the sturdy direction by Rakeysh Omprakash Mehra, who explored similar themes of personal and national identity in his 2006 “Rang de Basanti.”
+Moreover, Rakeysh Omprakash Mehra’s solid direction, who previously tackled themes of individual and societal identity in his 2006 film “Rang de Basanti.”

 Bollywood Hungama‘s Taran Adarsh predicted that it would “win accolades, admiration, respect, and esteem, besides emerging as a champ.”
 Simultaneously, Sneha May Francis of Emirates 24/7 gave a thumbs up, saying that the film is “truly epic” and that “despite the prestigious Olympic glory eluding him.